-Children or no children, it is important to always have a first aid kit close by!
+Children or no children, it is important to always have a natural first aid kit close by!
 You honestly never know when you might need something to treat sudden illness or an unexpected injury.
 (Are any injuries really expected?
 Ha!)

 I have been putting together the final version of my natural first aid kit for several years.
 It morphed from a pretty typical drugstore kit to an incredibly holistic chest of treasures that I take everywhere with me.
 And believe you me, it has come in handy more than once.